 Sarah H. Cen

-Recently, I have written on how to audit social media algorithms, the estimation of counterfactual potential outcomes under spillover effects, how competing for resources under uncertainty affects long-term outcomes, and the individual-level rights of data-driven decision subjects.
+I completed my PhD at MIT in EECS, under the wonderful mentorship of Prof. Aleksander Mądry and Prof. Devavrat Shah.
 Previously, I worked in intelligent transportation, communication networks, reinforcement learning, and robotics.
-During my master's, I performed research on autonomous vehicles (a.k.a. self-driving cars) with Prof. Paul Newman at the Unversity of Oxford.
+During my master's, I performed research on autonomous vehicles (a.k.a. self-driving cars) with Prof. Paul Newman at the University of Oxford.
 As an undergraduate, I studied control & decision systems with Prof. Naomi Leonard at Princeton University.

 Selected Recent Talks